Lehrry/cryptoconvertion-page/README.md

 ## Usage
 To view the conversion page, simply open the `index.html` file in your browser.
 Since this project is built with HTML and CSS only, it provides a static view of the conversion page layout without interactive functionality.

+Note: The website is not yet responsive and is currently best viewed on a desktop.

 ## Contributing
 We welcome contributions from the community!
 To contribute, please follow these steps: